Skip to main content

 Language Requirement

-Students may demonstrate proficiency in one of the following ways: 1) completing two semesters of foreign-language coursework, and receiving a grade of A- or higher in the courses; 2) completing a summer Reading Knowledge or other summer language course approved in advance by the DGS and receiving a grade of A- or higher; 3) completing upper-level coursework in a language other than English; 4) making substantial use of non-English texts in one or more seminar papers or in the preparation of general examination fields and prospectuses, or 5) passing a language exam offered by the department.
+Students may demonstrate proficiency in one of the following ways: (1) completing two terms of foreign-language coursework and receiving a grade of A- or higher in the courses; (2) completing a summer Reading Knowledge or other summer language course approved in advance by the DGS and receiving a grade of A- or higher; (3) completing upper-level coursework in a language other than English; (4) making substantial use of non-English texts in one or more seminar papers or in the preparation of general examination fields and prospectuses; or (5) passing a language exam offered by the department.
 Proficiency is assumed in the case of native speakers and bilingual students, as long as they are skilled in both reading and speaking.

-As students’ fields of study develop, they may find that they need to acquire new languages or further develop their skills in ones they already know.
-This should be discussed by students and their advisors on a regular basis as part of the advising process.
+As the student's field of study develop, they may find that they need to acquire new languages or further develop their skills in ones they already know.
+This should be discussed by the student and their advisors on a regular basis as part of the advising process.

 Year 2: The General Examination

-General examination applications from students with outstanding Incompletes or course requirements (excluding Teaching Colloquium) cannot be reviewed or approved by department faculty, and the students will not be permitted to sit for the examination.
-A rising third-year student who has not passed the general examination will be allowed one semester in which to complete any outstanding course and writing requirements as well as to sit for and pass the examination.
-The department may ask students who do not return to satisfactory standing and pass the examination to withdraw from candidacy.
+General examination applications will normally only be considered once students have completed all required coursework from the G1 year (and have no outstanding incomplete grades).
+Moreover, at the time of the exam, students should have completed (or should be actively enrolled in) all required coursework for the degree.
+A rising G3 student who has not passed the general examination will be allowed one term in which to complete any outstanding course and writing requirements as well as to sit for and pass the examination.
+The department may ask students who have not completed this process and passed the examination by the end of the first term of the G3 year to withdraw from the program.

 Year 3 and Beyond: Teaching and the Dissertation